Rodrig Goliescu: Aviation career

 Also in 1909, Goliescu learned to fly and built an updated version of the Avioplan, named the Avioplan No.II.
 The aircraft had a half-cylinder fuselage, but air from the propeller flowed through it as it had in the first model.
 He flew the Avioplan for the first time in November 1909, at Port-Aviation (often called "Juvisy Airfield") at Viry-Châtillon near Paris, and reached an altitude of about 50 m.
 It was the first flight by an aircraft with a tubed propeller.
 He brought the machine to Bucharest with the intention of continuing the experimental flights.
-The machine was brought to Chitila aerodrome, where it was destroyed together with the hangar where it was placed by a powerful storm.
+The machine was brought to Chitila aerodrome, where a powerful storm destroyed it together with the hangar in which it was placed.

 Aircraft designers did not pursue his tubed propeller idea again until 1932, when the Italian engineer Luigi Stipa built the Stipa-Caproni aircraft with a "barrel fuselage".
 The tubed-propeller design finally reached its full potential after World War II, when aircraft designers successfully implemented it in helicopters, like the Eurocopter AS365 Dauphin and the RAH-66 Comanche, and in the X-35 experimental aircraft which gave rise to the F-35 Lightning II fighter.

 With his aircraft destroyed and in dire need of money, Goliescu agreed to become a spy for Russia.
 He was recruited in June 1912 by Piotr Altinovici, an interpreter at the Russian Legation.
 Discovered by the Siguranța after he stole top-secret military documents (the country's army's mobilization plans) and made them available to the Russians, he was arrested in February 1913.
 He was tried and convicted, being imprisoned at the Văcărești Prison for 12 years.

 After almost 20 years of absence from the social life scene, Rodrig Goliescu was rehabilitated in 1934.
 He went on to patent a new type of aircraft with a tubular fuselage, which he called the Aviocoleopter.
 It had a set of lateral airscrews, defectors and various devices whose purpose was to reproduce the flight of the coleoptera as far as possible.
 He flight tested this machine until 1936.